 - Services of English speaking local guide during the sightseeing tours only

 - Services of our representative at airport on arrival/departures

 - International airfare

-- Internal airfare (supplement advised separately):there are 2 flights (Chennai to Bengaluru and possibly Coimbatore to Chennai depending on your outbound international flight) that will be quoted separately when that becomes available in 2018.
+- Internal airfare (supplement advised separately):there are 2 flights (Chennai to Bengaluru and possibly Coimbatore to Chennai depending on your outbound international flight) that will be quoted separately when that becomes available in early 2019.
 It is estimated that this cost will be around $400. in economy class

 - If your flight departs quite late on the last day from Chennai airport, cost of a day room if needed